redcreeper14385/fabric-for-fabric/docs/README.md

 You can add a "grip" to diamond tools to give them a slight stat boost, this is designed to be a stepping stone between diamond tools and netherite.
 You can upgrade to netherite tools as normal.
 ### Fighter's Gloves
 Fighter's Gloves can be equipped in the Gloves slot of your inventory, use it to increase your attack damage and knockback resistance slightly.
+### Luck and Heart Rings
+The Luck Ring slightly improves mob drops, fishing loot and generated chest loot, while the Heart Ring increases your maximum health by 4 hearts.

 ## Dependencies
 Requires 1.16.1 and the Fabric Mod Loader. <br> <br> <img src="https://i.imgur.com/bTus4wH.png" alt="Requires Fabric API" height="50">